GSA/fpki-guides/_includes/apple_trust_store_installation.md

 ##### Example Apple Configuration Profile

-The example Configuration Profile below can be used to redistribute and automatically install COMMON as a trusted root CA for both **macOS and iOS**, government-furnished devices.
-To use the example Configuration Profile, copy the XML information and save it as a `.mobileconfig` file.
+The example Configuration Profile below can be used to redistribute and automatically install COMMON as a trusted root CA for both **macOS and iOS** government-furnished devices.
+To use the example Configuration Profile, copy the XML information below and save it as a `.mobileconfig` file.

 {% include alert-warning.html content="Before using the example Configuration Profile, you should verify its suitability for your agency." %}